Why are Plastic Bottle Tops Connected to Bottles Now?

 Critics argue that the bottle top redesign is a form of greenwashing, shifting the responsibility of plastic pollution to consumers instead of addressing the root causes.

 Martin Dorey, an environmental advocate with extensive experience in beach cleaning and plastic pollution, says that while the attached caps are a positive step, they do not address the core issue of plastic overproduction and disposal.
-He recounts how major polluters have avoided genuine accountability, such as monitoring their plastic reduction efforts or adopting comprehensive sustainability practices.
+He recounts how major polluters have avoided genuine , such as monitoring their plastic reduction efforts or adopting comprehensive practices.

 A Step Towards Reducing Plastic Pollution